sethnejame/atm_challenge/README.md

 - In order ensure that an Acccount holder can only withdraw funds that he has    balance for
 - I want to allow a withdrawal only if there are sufficient funds in the account

+- As a ATM operator
+- In order for our customers to withdraw funds
+- I need make sure that we only allow withdrawals if there is sufficient funds available

 TODO